deli3an/sa-takehome-project-readme/README.md

 },
 ```

-(9) The `success.hbs` displays the payment status message.
-Total amount of the charge and Stripe Payment Intent ID are discplayed.
+(9) The `success.hbs` with `success.js` displays the payment status message that includes the total amount of the charge and Stripe Payment Intent ID.

 ```javascript
 switch (paymentIntent.status) {